stephanelsmith/micro-wspr/README.md

 A python/micropython based library for encoding and modulating WSPR packets in AFSK audio.

-The purpose of this library is to thread-the-needle of both enabling WSPR encoding and audio modulation from PC to microcontroller while maintaining portability and readability of python.
+The purpose of this library is to enabe WSPR encoding and audio modulation from PC to microcontroller while maintaining portability and readability of python.
 This library is optimized for embedded systems, especially [micropython supported targets and platforms ](https://github.com/micropython/micropython#supported-platforms--architectures) and small computers, not to mention Cpython and Pypy!

 In practice this means we:
 * Avoid floating point and math libraries and dependencies in critical sections.